 I’m Drake.

-Drake von Trapp is a multi-award-winning interdisciplinary belly dancer and emergent scholar based in Chicago.
-His dynamic style is an interplay of raqs sharqi and fusion belly dance, West African vernacular dances, and classical training in contemporary modern dance and ballet.
-He also holds Stage 1 and 2 Trained Teacher status in “Dance Cohesion,” Suhaila and Jamila Salimpour Level 1, as well as a NASM personal trainer certification.
+Drake von Trapp is a multi-award-winning interdisciplinary belly dancer and emergent scholar based in Central Texas.
+His dynamic style is an interplay of American cabaret and fusion belly dance, West African vernacular dances, and classical training in contemporary modern dance and ballet.
+He also holds Stage 1, 2, and 3 Trained Teacher status in “Dance Cohesion,” Suhaila and Jamila Salimpour Level 1, as well as a NASM personal trainer certification.

 Drake’s combined love of dance and research led him to study dance academically, earning both a master’s and bachelor’s in dance.
 His master’s thesis, “From Bal Anat to Hahbi’Ru: An Oral History of John Compton, American Male Belly Dancer,” is the most comprehensive compilation of information on men in belly dance, and his most sought after topic for lectures and workshops.
 It has been described as “a much-needed example of how research into dance, and belly dance, should be captured.”